Sick of feeling guilty about your Figma components?

 Will my Figma bill increase when I add you as an editor?

-Can’t we get around the billing thing if I give you a .fig file to work in and you give me a .fig back?
+How about I just give you a .fig file to work in, and you give me a .fig back?

 Order a component tune up